-We know thinking that something may be wrong with your heart, or being diagnosed with heart valve disease, can be overwhelming.
-Likewise, the information you find online or through social media can be confusing.
-To help you cut through the clutter, Heart Valve Voice US has compiled the “best of” resources from our trusted partners.
+We know it can be overwhelming to worry that something may be wrong with your heart, or to learn that you have heart valve disease.
+And the information you find online or through social media can be confusing.
+To help you find important information in one place, Heart Valve Voice US has gathered helpful resources from trusted partners.

 These resources are meant to guide you through your journey, from first experiencing symptoms, through diagnosis, treatment and aftercare.

-Here you will find downloadable materials as well as useful links.
+In these Resources for Your Journey, you will find downloadable materials as well as useful links:

 - HVV US Webinar: Living with Heart Valve Disease

 - HVV US Webinar: Innovation and the Future of Heart Valve Disease